Remote employee training

 If your remote employee training program is going to be something everyone at the company will be taking part in together, decide on the right schedule to implement the program.
 When you’re dealing with a remote team, this can be a challenge.

-Consider going the self-paced route and allowing employees to schedule in their own time to go through their training program, asynchronously.
+Consider going the self-paced route and allowing employees to schedule in their own time to go through their remote training program, asynchronously.
 To help facilitate this, create a guide that shows employees how long each module or lesson will be and how much time you recommend allotting for each.

 When you need to have live sessions, pick a schedule that works with the most employees.
-Or consider holding separate sessions that will accommodate differing time zones.
+Or consider holding separate sessions that will accommodate different time zones.
 If needed, you may need to tap liaisons for global employees who can lead live sessions and trainings for any team members at the other side of the world.

 4. Invest in the right tools